 Exclusions |

-To edit lists of files and paths excluded from scan 1.In the Excluded paths and files line, specify a path to corresponding file or folder.
-2.To add a new line, click 3.To remove a path from the list, click The list of paths excluded from the scan can contain the following elements: 1.A direct path in the explicit form to the excluded object.
-Note that: •A backslash \ excludes the entire system disc in Windows OS, •A forward slash / excludes the entire root file system in Unix-like OS, •A backslash \ (or forward slash / in Unix-like OS) at the end of a path excludes the folder from scanning, •A path that does not end with a backslash \ (or forward slash / in Unix-like OS) means that all subfolders of the selected folder are excluded from scanning.
-For Windows: C:\Windows instructs to skip scanning files of the C:\Windows folder and all its subfolders.
-For Unix-like OS: /etc instructs to skip scanning files of the /etc folder and all its subfolders.
-2.Masks of objects, excluded from the scan.
-The ? and the * symbols can be used to specify masks.
-For Windows: C:\Windows\*\*.dll instructs to skip scanning all files with the dll extension in all subfolders of the C:\Windows folder.
-For Unix-like OS: /etc/*/*.pub instructs to skip scanning all files with the pub extension in all subfolders of the /etc folder.
-3.Environment variables set in the operating system as a part of path to objects to be excluded from the scan.
-For Windows: %WINDIR%\SysWOW64\ instructs to skip scanning all files in the SysWOW64 subfolder of the C:\Windows folder.
-For Unix-like OS: /home/*/network instructs to skip scanning all files in the network subfolder of the /home folder.
+To edit lists of files and paths excluded from scanning 1.Specify a path to a file or folder in the Excluded paths and files field.
+2.To add a new line, click 3.To remove a path from the list, click The list of paths excluded from the scan can contain the following elements: 1.Direct object path in the explicit form: •a backslash \ excludes the entire system disc in Windows OS, •a forward slash / excludes the entire root file system in a Unix-like OS, •a backslash \ (or forward slash / in a Unix-like OS) at the end of a path excludes the folder from scanning, •a path that does not end with a backslash \ (or forward slash / in a Unix-like OS) means that all subfolders of the selected folder are excluded from scanning.
+Example for Windows: C:\Windows—do not scan files in the C:\Windows folder and all its subfolders.
+Example for a Unix-like OS: /etc—do not scan files in the /etc folder and all its subfolders.
+2.Masks for objects excluded from the scan.
+The ? and * characters can be used to specify masks.
+Example for Windows: C:\Windows\*\*.dll—do not scan any files with the dll extension in all subfolders of the C:\Windows folder.
+Example for a Unix-like OS: /etc/*/*.pub—do not scan any files with the pub extension in all subfolders of the /etc folder.
+3.Environment variables set in the operating system as parts of paths to objects to be excluded from the scan.
+Example for Windows: %WINDIR%\SysWOW64\—do not scan any files in the SysWOW64 subfolder of the C:\Windows folder.
+Example for a Unix-like OS: /home/*/network—do not scan any files in the network subfolder of the /home folder.
 4.Regular expression.
-Paths can be specified through regular expressions.
-Any file those full name (with the path) corresponds to a regular expression is excluded from checking.
-The syntax of regular expressions used for excluding paths from scanning is as follows: qr{<expression>}<flags> As a flag mostly the character i is used.
-It instructs "to ignore letter case difference".
-Examples of specifying excluded paths through regular expressions
+Paths can be specified using regular expressions.
+Any file whose full name (with the path) corresponds to a regular expression is excluded from the scan.
+Use the following regular expression syntax to specify excluded object paths: qr{<expression>}<flags> The most frequently specified flag is i: "ignore letter case difference".
+Examples of specifying excluded paths using regular expressions

-Regular expressions briefly described in the Appendices document, in Appendix I. Regular Expressions Used in Dr.Web Enterprise Security Suite. |
+Regular expressions are briefly described in the Appendices document, in Appendix I. Regular Expressions Used in Dr.Web Enterprise Security Suite. |